fadado/jqt/docs/content/document.md

 <%include "FLOW.md">

-When invoking `jqt` you cas use the following options to influence the document
+When invoking `jqt` you can use the following options to influence the document
 conversion:

 <%include "opt/4.md">